 Most Mercedes cars made after 2005 use a 7-speed automatic transmission, called 7G-Tronic or NAG2.
 The 722.9 transmissions were installed in European vehicles around 2000, while in the US, it was installed on most 2005 and newer models.

-Many car owners find that checking the transmission fluid level inside this transmission to be troublesome, as there is no dipstick.
+Many car owners find checking the transmission fluid level inside this transmission to be troublesome, as there is no dipstick.

 Mercedes-Benz 722.9 transmission was available in a few different US models as early as 2004, which in Europe was available in the C-Class as early as 2000.